LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Libraries have events in them.
 Plymouth ones are listed on their website, and account for almost a third of all pages on the Council website.

-Without an easy way of using this data, an online script runs throughout each day, searching the website for library events and updating a data file held online.
+Without an easy way of using this data directly, an online script runs throughout each day, searching the website for library events and updating a data file held online.
 This data is then published into a separate URL, using a standard

 Like facilities data, this is used in the library finder to provide filters.
 Someone can search for the nearest library offering code clubs for example.